FullJS52/fulljs52.github.io/_posts/2017-01-01-welcome-to-fulljs52-challenge.md

 For me it is a time to start working on my first project.<br/>
 I'll publish it on Sunday, 8th of January.

-For you ... maybe you will start your own challenge and implement your 52 projects? :)
+What about you? ... maybe you will start your own challenge and implement your 52 projects? :)
 Please let me know if you will join FullJS52!